William-Yeh/extract-elf-so/README.md

 ## Caveats

-This program only handle parts of the [*Name Service Switch (NSS)*](http://www.gnu.org/software/libc/manual/html_node/Name-Service-Switch.html) stuff.
+This program only handles parts of the [*Name Service Switch (NSS)*](http://www.gnu.org/software/libc/manual/html_node/Name-Service-Switch.html) stuff.
 If this is important for you, read the article: ["Creating minimal Docker images from dynamically linked ELF binaries"](http://blog.oddbit.com/2015/02/05/creating-minimal-docker-images/).

 ## History